maizzle/maizzle.com/content/docs/events.md

 `beforeRender` runs for each Template that is going to be compiled.
 For performance reasons, you should only use it if you need access to the config of the Template that is about to be compiled (which includes variables from the Template's Front Matter).

-<Alert type="warning">You must always return the `html` when using `beforeRender()`, otherwise the event will be discarded and the original HTML will be compiled.</Alert>
+<Alert type="warning">If you don't return the `html` when using `beforeRender()`, the original HTML will be rendered.</Alert>

 ### afterRender

 Runs after the Template has been compiled, but before any Transformers have been applied.
-Exposes the rendered `html` string and the `config`, as well as the PostHTML compile function and all Transformers.
+Exposes the rendered `html` string and the `config`, as well as the Template's Front Matter and the PostHTML compile function.

 It's your last chance to alter the HTML or any settings in your config, before Transformers process your email template.